ghpalmer/100-days-of-code/r1-log.md

 **Today's Progress**: Responsive Web Design

 **Thoughts:** On the final project for the responsive web design course.
 Gonna try to wrap that up tonight and then I can finally get started with building sites

+### Day 33: Aug 25th, 2020

+**Today's Progress**: Git and Github

+**Thoughts:** Wanted to start building the Huddle site but I realized I really didn't know how to use Git yet so going through Git-It before starting